antonfirsov/docs/2016/03-build-announcement/build-announcement.md

 ### Support for Persisted-Key Symmetric Encryption

-The Windows Cryptography Library (CNG) has support for storing persisted symmetric keys on software and hardware devices; and the .NET Framework 4.6.2 has made it possible for users to make use of this feature.
-Since the notion of key names and key providers is implementation-specific, using this feature requires utilizing the constructor of the concrete implementation types instead of the preferred factory approach (e.g. [Aes.Create()](https://msdn.microsoft.com/en-us/library/bb337875.aspx)).
+The Windows Cryptography Library (CNG) has support for storing persisted symmetric keys on software and hardware devices and the .NET Framework 4.6.2 has made it possible for users to make use of this feature.
+Since key names and key providers is implementation-specific, using this feature requires calling the constructor of the concrete implementation type instead of the more common factory approach (e.g. [Aes.Create()](https://msdn.microsoft.com/en-us/library/bb337875.aspx)).

 Persisted-key symmetric encryption support exists for the AES ([AesCng](https://msdn.microsoft.com/en-us/library/system.security.cryptography.aescng.aspx)) and 3DES ([TripleDESCng](https://msdn.microsoft.com/en-us/library/system.security.cryptography.tripledescng.aspx)) algorithms.